MiniZinc/libminizinc/README.txt

 ** New MIP solver interfaces **

- - The executables mzn-cplex, mzn-gurobi, mzn-mip-scip and mzn-cbc use the corresponding MIP solver.
-They can interpret FlatZinc code compiled with -Glinear, as well as handle both phases (flattening and solving).
+ - The executables mzn-cplex, mzn-gurobi, mzn-scip and mzn-cbc use the corresponding MIP solver.
+They can interpret FlatZinc code compiled with -Glinear, as well as handle original model files (by flattening + solving).

 ** Bugs **